Ontology Mining by exploiting Machine Learning for Semantic Data Management (slides)

 Claudia d’Amato is a research assistant (in tenure track for associate professorship) at the University of Bari – Computer Science Department.
-Before she has been appointed as assistant professor at the University of Bari on January 2016 and she has been research fellow at the University of Bari since May 2007 to December 2015.
-Along the years, she has been also invited researcher in several universities and international research institutes such as the University of Koblenz-Landau, the University of Oxford, INRIA at Sophia-Antipolis, the University of Poznan, FBK among the others.
+Along the years, she has been invited researcher in several universities and international research institutes such as University of Koblenz-Landau, University of Oxford, INRIA at Sophia-Antipolis, University of Poznan and Fondazione Bruno Kessler among the others.

 Her research activity has been disseminated through 19 journal papers, 12 book chapters, 55 papers in international collections, 27 papers in international workshop proceedings and 13 articles in national conference and workshop proceedings.
 She edited 27 books and proceedings and 3 journal special issues.
 During her research activity she also won several best paper awards.

 Claudia d’Amato served/is serving as Program Chair at ISWC 2017, ESWC 2014, Vice-Chair at ISWC’09, Journal Track chair at WWW 2018, Machine Learning Track Chair at ESWC’12-’13-’16-’17, PhD Symposium chair at ESWC’15 and Workshop and Tutorial Chair at ISWC’12, EKAW’12, ICSC’12.